HackerN64/F3DEX3/docs/Documentation/Configuration.md

 controls whether `SPBranchLessZ*` uses the vertex's W coordinate or screen Z coordinate.

+## Extra Precision (`XP`)

+This configuration attempts to reproduce F3DEX(1) numerical behavior for Z buffer coefficients, potentially improving Z fighting in some cases of decals or opaque surfaces intended to behave like decals.

 ## Debug Normals (`dbgN`)

+Debug Normals has been moved out of the Makefile as it is not a microcode version intended to be shipped.
+It can still be enabled by changing `CFG_DEBUG_NORMALS equ 0` to `1` in the microcode.

 To help debug lighting issues when integrating F3DEX3 into your romhack, this feature causes the vertex colors of any material with lighting enabled to be set